Frankston North: Public facilities and transport

-Meetings to discuss safety issues are held on the third Wednesday of the month, 4.00pm - 6.00pm, except for December and January, at 26 Mahogany Avenue- Mahogany Neighbourhood Centre, (unless otherwise advised in the monthly newsletter).
-All of the community is invited to attend.
+Meetings to discuss safety issues were held on the third Wednesday of the month, 4.00pm – 6.00pm, except for December and January, at 26 Mahogany Avenue- Mahogany Neighbourhood Centre,(unless otherwise advised in the monthly newsletter).All of the community was invited to attend.

+Currently information of community interest may be found on the Neighbourhood Watch Frankston North,Facebook Page.